Today, Alexander Afanasyev, a full stack developer ends your quest by sharing his experience in an exclusive interview.

 GODSON: With a background in Radiophysics and Electronics, what made you go into Programming Alexander?

 ALEXANDER AFANASYEV: Good question.
-Mostly that was simply a good luck – being in the right place at the right moment.
+Mostly that was simply a stroke of good luck – being in the right place at the right moment.

 GODSON: For the sake of our readers, can you briefly describe who a stack developer is?